AWSMiranda/cdk-serverless-demo/README.md

 A project with instructions how to run a CDK serverless demo project, written in TypeScript.
 You will not find any code files here, only the README with detailed instructions how to create a demo project step by step.
 Shout-out to [Darko Mesaros](https://github.com/darko-mesaros) for providing a sample example project that has been used for this demo tutorial.
-You can find all the code in a slightly different setup [here](https://github.com/darko-mesaros/aws-cdk-for-serverless).
+You can find the result code of this tutorial [here](https://github.com/am29d/cdk-serverless-demo/tree/output).

 If there are any problems, please open an issue.

 ## Requirements